thestupidadmin/spaceos/README.md

 SpaceOS's package management system is simple and open-source.
 All packages are Python-based and can be installed directly from repositories specified in configuration files.

-All applications are installed into the `/bin` directory, and they can be executed directly from there. and if you can upload files than you can directly program the apps. or upload them without using appinstall.
+All applications are installed into the `bin` directory, and they can be executed directly from there.
+If you can upload files, you can directly program the apps or upload them without using `appinstall`.

 ## File System Overview